Tell Me About Yourself ‘TMAY’

-Most potential employers, recruitment agencies and head-hunters will put this kind of question to you at some stage in an interview.
+Most potential employers, recruitment agencies and head-hunters will ask you to ‘Tell me about yourself’ ‘TMAY’ at some stage in an interview.
 The same question may also be asked during a telephone networking discussion and even during casual conversations whilst traveling or on social occasions.

 Almost invariably, the response required is a summary of career achievements.
 However it might be that more personal information is required; you will have to judge the circumstances and respond accordingly.